Pelecus: Distribution

 The ziege can be found in waters of the Baltic states and Eastern Europe.
-It can also be found in other European and Asian countries such as Austria, Azerbaijan, Bulgaria, Croatia, Czech Republic, Denmark, Finland, Georgia, Germany, Hungary, Kazakhstan, Moldova, Poland, Romania, Russia, Serbia and Montenegro, Slovakia, Sweden, Turkey, Turkmenistan, Ukraine, and Uzbekistan.
-It usually swims near the surface in estuaries and lakes and some populations live permanently in rivers and streams.
+It can also be found in other European and Asian countries such as Austria, Azerbaijan, Bulgaria, Croatia, Czech Republic, Denmark, Finland, Georgia, Germany, Hungary, Kazakhstan, Moldova, Poland, Romania, Russia, Serbia and Montenegro, Slovakia, Sweden,Norway Turkey, Turkmenistan, Ukraine, and Uzbekistan.
+It usually swims near the surface in estuaries and lakes, and some populations live permanently in rivers and streams.

 Biology

 This fish feeds on zooplankton, swimming invertebrates such as crustaceans, small fish and floating insects.
 It breeds in May and June, travelling up-river to find suitable open water locations.
 It sometimes breeds in brackish water, for example in the Gulf of Finland.
 The eggs float, and in rivers, drift with the current.
 They hatch after about three to four days.
 After spawning, the migratory fish return to estuaries to feed.